Open doors and imaginations.

 - Grade 12 graduation with English 12; OR

-- Mature student status with acceptable scores on the College Assessments or the GED® test.
+- Mature student status with acceptable scores on the College Assessments.

 Due to the practical nature of the ELCC program, a number of mature students enter with years of related experience.
 A variety of methods have been developed to allow students to demonstrate their knowledge and skills and thus receive credit for prior knowledge gained in the field.
 These include: